sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 ## Text Formatting with bold, italic, and underline

 Yes, HTML supports several ways to format text, including bold, italic, and underline.
 Here's how to use each one.
-To make text bold, you can use the `<strong>` or `<b>` tag.
+To make text bold, you can use the &lt;strong&gt; or &lt;b&gt; tag.
 For example:

     {% highlight html %}
 <p>This text is <strong>bold</strong></p>
     {% endhighlight %}

-To make text italic, you can use the `<em>` or `<i>` tag.
+To make text italic, you can use the &lt;em&gt; or &lt;i&gt; tag.
 For example:

     {% highlight html %}
 <p>This text is <em>italic</em></p>
     {% endhighlight %}

-To underline text, you can use the `<u>` tag.
+To underline text, you can use the &lt;u&gt; tag.
 For example:

     {% highlight html %}
 <p>This text is <u>underlined</u></p>
     {% endhighlight %}

 It's important to note that these tags are just a way to add formatting to your text.
 They don't change the meaning of the text itself, and they don't necessarily affect how the text is read by a screen reader or other assistive technology.
-If you want to convey the meaning or importance of your text, it's often better to use semantic HTML tags like `<strong>` or `<em>` rather than visual tags like `<b>` or `<u>`.
+If you want to convey the meaning or importance of your text, it's often better to use semantic HTML tags like &lt;strong&gt; or &lt;em&gt; rather than visual tags like &lt;b&gt; or &lt;u&gt;.

 Download the **index.html** file of [lesson 7](https://github.com/sasadangelo/html-hero/blob/master/part-1/lesson-07/index.html) and open it with your browser.
 You will see the document built on lesson 6 with bold, italic, and underlined formatting.

 ## Creating Hyperlinks in HTML

 A link, or hyperlink, is a way to navigate between web pages on the internet.
-In HTML, a link is created using the **`<a>`** tag, which stands for "anchor".
-The **`<a>`** tag is used to define the start and end of a link, and the **href** attribute is used to specify the destination of the link.
+In HTML, a link is created using the **&lt;a&gt;** tag, which stands for "anchor".
+The **&lt;a&gt;** tag is used to define the start and end of a link, and the **href** attribute is used to specify the destination of the link.

 Here's an example of a basic HTML link: